PokemonGoMap/RocketMap/docs/extras/Webhooks.md

 * `pokestop`
 * `lure`

-Example for send to wh the info of pokemon, gym, raid and gym-info:
+Example to send the webhook messages pokemon, gym, raid and gym-info:

 ```
-wh-types:[pokemon, gym, raid, gym-info]
+wh-types: [pokemon, gym, raid, gym-info]
 ```

-## Filtering Pokemon
+## Filtering Pokémon
-To not send all the pokemon found by the RocketMap to our wh we can make use of a black/white list depending on if we want to block/allow the sending of a certain pokemon.
+To filter what Pokémon get sent to the webhooks, you can configure a whitelist of Pokémon IDs (one per line).

-For example, we can make a white list to send to our wh the information that have been found only dratini, dragonair, dragonite, larvitar, pupitar, tyranitar, etc. in this way:
+For example, if we only want to sent data on dratini, dragonair, dragonite, larvitar, pupitar and tyranitar, add this to your configuration:

-Add to our config line:

 ```
-webhook-whitelist-file: whitelist
+webhook-whitelist-file: pokemon-whitelist.txt
 ```

-And in the file that we put, in the example is the file "whitelist", it has to contain something like that (the Pokémon IDs which you want to send to wh, one per line):
+And add the Pokémon IDs to the pokemon-whitelist.txt file:

 ```
 147